Joe Burgess: Hull Kingston Rovers

+On 9 October 2025, Burgess played in Hull Kingston Rovers 2025 Super League Grand Final victory over Wigan scoring two tries.

 International

 After the 2014 Super League season, Burgess was selected in the England team for the 2014 Four Nations held in Australia and New Zealand however he did not play a match.

 He earned another call-up to the England squad for their test series against New Zealand.
 Burgess made his début for England in a test match, before the series, against France which saw Burgess score a try in England's win over their opponents.
+Burgess played in the first two tests of the series against New Zealand before being dropped for the third game.

+Burgess returned to the England side after a ten-year absence when selected for the third test against Australia in the 2025 series.